stephen-czetty/xen-auto-usb/README.md

 handle a detach event, but there may be circumstances where that will fail.

+#### QMP Socket (Optional) ####

+If you wish the script to keep an open connection to the devicemodel, you will need to set up an additional UNIX socket at VM startup.
+This can be accomplished by adding the following to your VM
+configuration:

+    device_model_args = [
+        "-chardev",
+        "socket,id=usb-attach,path=/run/xen/qmp-usb-Windows,server,nowait",
+        "-mon",
+        "chardev=usb-attach,mode=control"
+    ]

+You can then tell the script about this socket with the `qmp-socket` switch.

+At the moment, this isn't very useful, except maybe for a small performance gain.
+However, in the future, using this will allow for better control over the monitor, as we can get domain events and react appropriately to them.

 ### Features ###

 * Monitors udev for device additions and removals on the specified usb